TazkiyaTech/quran-sdk/README.md

 This library gives you easy, offline access to verses of the Quran in your Android and Apple applications.

-For setup and usage instructions please follow the links below:
+For setup and usage instructions, follow the links below:

 * [Quran SDK for Android platforms](android)
 * [Quran SDK for Apple platforms](apple)